MikeyBurkman/varanus/README.md

 ## What does it do?
 A simple utility for monitoring function run times and flushing them out to another system in batches.

-Varanus is **agnostic with where the monitor logs are sent.** They can be sent to an SQL database, Elasticsearch, InfluxDB, Prometheus, or even just your regular log files.
+- Varanus is **agnostic with where the monitor logs are sent.** They can be sent to an SQL database, Elasticsearch, InfluxDB, Prometheus, or even just your regular log files.

-Varanus provides easy to use **wrapper functions** to be **as transparent as possible** in your code.
+- Varanus provides easy to use **wrapper functions** to be **as transparent as possible** in your code.

-Monitor functions have **low overhead**.
-In testing, monitoring synchronous/promise functions seems to add roughly 600ns overhead.
-That means you'd have to call that function over 1,000,000 times for the performance to degrade by 1ms.
-(Traditional Node callback-style functions require some addition processing to intercept, and will roughly double that overhead.
-Still pretty trivial.)
+- Monitored functions have **low overhead**.
+In testing, monitoring functions adds about 0.0006ms overhead.

-Monitor functions can be given various log levels.
-Thus, you can log more information during testing **without adversely affecting production performance.** If the log level is turned off, expect only about 80ns overhead per function call.
+- Monitored functions can be given various log levels.
+Thus, you can log more information during testing **without adversely affecting production performance.** If the log level is turned off, expect only about 0.00008ms overhead per function call.

-**Failures to flush are handled gracefully.** If flushing throws an exception or returns a rejected promise, the records that would have been sent are re-collected and sent again on the next flush cycle.
+- **Failures to flush are handled gracefully.** If flushing throws an exception or returns a rejected promise, the records that would have been sent are re-collected and sent again on the next flush cycle.

-Varanus does not have to be initialized before anything is logged.
+- Varanus does not have to be initialized before anything is logged.
 Varanus will simply keep collecting records until you've successfully initialized it. **Your app can start logging metrics immediately on startup.**

 ## Example